HenryLeeAu/code-test-lendi/README.md

 There are 2 solutions
 1. use appendchild to add new elements into targeted dom element.
 This is my solution for this project.

-2. Use a global variable 'children' outside the products.map, run children+= prodct and innerHTML the variable after the map iterator finished.
+2. Use a variable 'children' outside the products.map in SearchResult function scope, run children+= prodct and innerHTML with the variable 'children' after the iterator finished.
 cons:
-It will erase other elements inside the targeted dom, so use append child is safer. if the map has asynchronous behaviours which might cause the result incorrent.
+It will erase other elements inside the targeted dom, so use append child is safer. if the products.map has asynchronous behaviours inside which might cause the incorrent result.

 2) **We want to give users the best possible matches**